 Graduate Certificate in Muslim Studies

 The Graduate Certificate in Muslim Studies can be earned by students in any Boston University graduate or professional program who fulfill the requirements outlined below, in addition to the requirements of their degree programs.
 No additional coursework is usually required, as courses completed for the Muslim Studies Certificate typically fulfill course requirements toward students’ degree programs.
-Courses with substantial content related to the study of Muslim societies and civilizations from any of Boston University’s schools may be used toward the certificate, with approval from the Director of the Institute for the Study of Muslim Societies & Civilizations (SMSC).
+Courses with substantial content related to the study of Muslim societies and civilizations from any of Boston University’s schools may be used toward the certificate, with approval from the Director of the Institute on Culture, Religion & World Affairs (CURA).

 The certificate helps students to gain a comprehensive, interdisciplinary, and cross-national understanding of the Muslim world.
-While the SMSC is housed in the Frederick S. Pardee School of Global Studies, graduate students in any of BU’s schools can earn a Graduate Certificate in Muslim Studies.
+While CURA is housed in the Frederick S. Pardee School of Global Studies, graduate students in any of BU’s schools can earn a Graduate Certificate in Muslim Studies.

 To receive the Graduate Certificate in Muslim Studies, students must: